 In the event of any liquidation, dissolution, winding up of the affairs or deemed liquidation event of the Company, the holders of Series D Preferred are entitled to receive in preference to the holders of Series C Preferred, an amount equal to the greater of (1) the original purchase price of the Series D Preferred plus all declared but unpaid dividends, or (2) such amount per share of Series D Preferred payable as if converted into common stock.
 After the preferential payment to the Series D Preferred, the holders of Series C Preferred are entitled to receive in preference to the holders of Series A Preferred and Series B Preferred and the common stock, an amount equal to the greater of (1) the original purchase price of the Series C Preferred plus all declared but unpaid dividends, or (2) such amount per share of Series C Preferred payable as if converted into common stock.
 After the preferential payment to holders of the Series C Preferred, the holders of Series A Preferred and Series B Preferred, on a pari passu basis and prior and in preference to the holders of common stock, are entitled to receive an amount equal to the greater of (1) the original purchase price of the applicable series of preferred stock plus all declared but unpaid dividends, or (2) such amount per share of preferred stock payable as if converted into common stock.
 After the preferential distributions are made to the holders of Convertible Preferred Stock, any remaining assets of the Company will be distributed ratably among the holders of common stock.
-If the assets or surplus funds to be distributed to the holders of the Convertible Preferred are insufficient to permit the payment to such holders of their full preferential amount, the assets and surplus funds legally available for distribution will be distributed in preferential order, first to the holders of Series D Preferred and next to the holders of Series C Preferred and next to the holders of Series B Preferred, in each instance, ratably in proportion to the respective amount that would have been paid if all amounts payable on or with respect to such shares had been paid in full.
+If the assets or surplus funds to be distributed to the holders of series C preferred are insufficient to permit the payment to such holders of Series S Preferred and next to the holders of Series C Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the holders of Series B Preferred and next to the respective amount that would have been paid if all amounts payable on or with respect to such shares had been paid in full.